sophicapri/Weather/README.md

 - Add placeholders for the images.
 - Cover more tests.
 - Handle network errors in a more specific way. (ex: log the network errors)
-- Extract common Dp values into a seperate file, and overall handle the app theme
+- Extract common Dp values into a separate file for reusability

 Architecture
 --------------